biocorecrg/nextflow-course-2025-spring/README.md

-# Nextflow Course 2023 Fall
+# Nextflow Course 2024 ALBA

 Reproducible research and data analysis using Nextflow